 Those were my words to God that morning.
 I’d been wrestling with him in prayer for the millionth time.
-This time, my pursuit of God seeed to be taking the form of a collision between two opposing dynamics.
+My pursuit of God seemed to be taking the form of a collision between two opposing dynamics.
 Like a surface gale fighting a strong ocean current headed the other way.

 “God, I feel stuck!”

-Let me try to describe how I got there.
 There are things we desire in this life.
 How we handle those things is one of the most profound tests of our faith.
-Like many, I remember when I first began feeling the weight of permanent disappointment.
-It was in my mid-twenties.
-The sense was suddenly clear: some stories just never have a happy ending.
+Like many, I remember when I first began feeling the weight of permanent disappointment in my mid-twenties.
+As I watched others’ suffering, the sense became suddenly clear: some stories just never have a happy ending.
 At least not in this life.

-As I pushed into God’s opinion on such things, I discovered two very opposing forces at work.
+As I turned to Scripture and pushed into God’s opinion on such things, I discovered two opposing forces at work.

-I’d see that Jesus spent a lot of time offering his help to our earthly troubles, in everything from demon possession to a wedding party that ran out of wine.
-But I also learned that if even Jesus did not have his every prayer answered, we certainly will not.
-“Many trials” are part of the deal.
+I’d see that Jesus spent a lot of time offering his help to our earthly troubles, from demon possession to a wedding party that ran out of wine.
+But I also learned that if even Jesus did not have his every prayer answered, we certainly won’t.
+“Many trials” are part of the deal (Acts 14:22).

 “God, I feel stuck!”

-You can see this divide in today’s theology.
-On one hand, you have a number of famous preachers out there telling people that God’s will is always blessing, always breakthrough, always answer to prayer.
+You can see this divide in the church.
+On one hand, you have a number of famous preachers out there telling folks that God’s will is always blessing, always breakthrough, always answer to prayer.
 They want to give people hope.
-But they ignore that trial and costly obedience have great value of their own, and they rarely share Jesus’ highest priority: the gospel of salvation.
+But they ignore the great refining value of trial and costly obedience, and they rarely share Jesus’ highest priority: the gospel of salvation.

-But in response to this sophistry, you get a number of other teachers compensating way too hard in the other direction.
+But in response to this sophistry, you get other teachers compensating way too hard in the other direction.
 They’re tired of watching people get their hopes up and then get let down.
-So they avoid making promises and teach that God isn’t really concerned with our earthly hopes.
+So they teach that God isn’t really concerned with our earthly hopes.
 They teach obedience and letting go.
-Sometimes they go so far as to pounce on anything that smacks of God’s “power or promises”, and spiritually shame people for seeking them.
+Sometimes they go so far as to pounce on anything that smacks of the “power or promises” side of things – and spiritually shame people for seeking them.

-I certainly did.
 On some days, I’d be inspired by a sermon reminding me of Jesus’ power to rescue and bless.
 It seemed ridiculous that he, the Bible’s ultimate author, would jam-pack the Gospel with miracles with the intent that humans would walk away talking about “all the people in Israel that he didn’t heal.”
-Talking about hope was more exciting.
+Hope was more exciting.
 It made the world easier to live in.

-But then – through either a sermon on suffering or simply my own life experience – I’d find myself being careful.
+But then – through a sermon on suffering or simply my own experience – I’d find myself being careful.
 I knew that I could not simply “claim” any old outcome from God.
 I wanted to be respectful; I wanted to be correct.
-And maybe I was just fearful of a no. Those days were undoubtedly the more difficult.
+And maybe I was just fearful of a no.

 Does this sound familiar at all?